 Andover Newton offers a nondegree diploma to students who wish to prepare for ministry in locally governed faith communities.
 The seminary’s key partners are the United Church of Christ and the American Baptist Churches USA, two denominations with particularly strong traditions of congregationally based polities.
 However, students from all mainline and progressive Baptist denominations and all U.S.-based congregational traditions are also welcome.
 Students who intend to enroll in the Andover Newton program are invited to express their interest when they apply for admission to the YDS Master of Divinity program, although M.A.R. students with a previous M.Div. equivalency and S.T.M. students are also invited to apply.
 The Andover Newton application process involves a personal reflection and interview with a member of Andover Newton’s administration or affiliate faculty.
 The Andover Newton initiative interweaves seamlessly with Yale Divinity School’s M.Div. program.

-The components of Andover Newton’s program include a two-term colloquium focused on ministerial competencies of integration, community-building, compassion and justice, perspicacity, leadership, and spirituality; two further colloquia on Bible study and worship as a means of community-building; a local or travel seminar addressing social justice from a cross-cultural position; instruction in denominational polity; an expectation that students take an introductory course in pastoral care and counseling; Clinical Pastoral Education and a pre-CPE seminar for the sake of preparation and integration; internship in a congregation among one of Andover Newton’s signature sites; and 4.5 credit hours in organizational management, at least partly to be fulfilled at the Yale School of Management.
+The components of Andover Newton’s program include a two-term colloquium focused on ministerial competencies of integration, community-building, compassion and justice, discernment, leadership, and spirituality; four advanced, topical colloquia from which students select two; a travel seminar, Emmaus Encounters, designed to teach students to build community within groups and across differences; instruction in denominational polity; an expectation that students take an introductory course in pastoral care and counseling; Clinical Pastoral Education and a pre-CPE seminar for the sake of preparation and integration; an internship in a congregation; and 4.5 credit hours in organizational management, at least partly to be fulfilled at the Yale School of Management.
 More information is available to students at https://andovernewton.yale.edu.

 In addition to its diploma program, Andover Newton welcomes all members of the YDS community to become involved in its courses and activities.
-Except for Colloquia I–V (REL 3797, REL 3798, REL 3901, REL 3902, and REL 3905), all YDS students are invited to participate in any of Andover Newton’s educational programs.
-Weekly worship, Emmaus, is open to the entire Yale community as well as neighborhood friends.
+Except for colloquia, all YDS students are invited to participate in any of Andover Newton’s educational programs.
+Emmaus, Andover Newton’s weekly worship experience held on Thursday evenings when classes are in session, is ordinarily open to the entire Yale community as well as neighborhood friends.